gbirke/traefik-sessionauth/README.md

 **TODO:** describe setup

+## Development

+To use the pre-commit git hooks, run

+	vendor/bin/captainhook install

 ## Planned future features
 * Redirection parameter to return to original page
 * Templating for user-accessible pages